 Saturday, July 17, 2010

-My online math class: Convenience gets an 'A,' but at what cost?
+My online math class review: Convenience gets an 'A,' but at what cost?

+Why take an online math class before going to business school to get an MBA?
 It's an understandable requirement.
-Our B-school curriculum has a very strong quantitative component.
+Our business school curriculum has a very strong quantitative component.
+Using a scientific calculator and Microsoft Excel is required.
 Microeconomics, accounting, and data analysis are math-heavy subjects, and even the instructor for the core marketing class has illustrated theory with mathematical equations.
 To give you an idea of the types of questions I'm dealing with, here's an example from the practice microeconomics exam:

 You have a patent on a drug that has been approved for sale in the U.S. The U.S. demand for this product, for which you are the monopoly producer, is